 - Author bio (500 words or less).

 Your document should be double-spaced, with 12-point type and standard margins.
 The document must be a PDF.
+Please be sure to include your name as part of the file name of the PDF that you submit – imagine receiving dozens of files all named “Caro Fellowship”!

 Sign the on-line entry form by checking the box affirming your understanding of the rules and procedures.